TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 .. index:: Routing; Slug

 Slug
-    Unique name for a ressource to use when creating URLs; for example the slug of the news detail page could be `/news/detail` and the slug of a news record could be `2019-software-update`.
+    Unique name for a resource to use when creating URLs; for example the slug of the news detail page could be `/news/detail`, and
+    the slug of a news record could be `2019-software-update`.

-    Within TYPO3, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.
+    Within TYPO3, a slug is always a part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.
+    The URL "path" consists of one or more slugs which are concatenated into a single string.

     A slug is usually added to a TCA-based database table, containing rules for evaluation and definition.